tablexi/nucore-open/doc/HOWTO_oracle.md

     tty: true
 ```

-If you are using a computer with a apple silicon procesor (M1, M2, etc) you may need to select an arm64 compatible varsion such as 19.19.0.0
+If you are using a computer with an apple silicon processor (M1, M2, etc) you may need to select an arm64 compatible version such as 19.19.0.0.
 You can check available versions at the end of the page on step 3 of [Set up Docker and Oracle Container Registry](#Set-up-Docker-and-Oracle-Container-Registry-(for-19c))

 To start the `db` service, run: